Appointments

 We would kindly ask that these slots are not booked for any other reason.
 For inappropriate bookings, the appointment will be cancelled and we will inform patients by text message to re-book with the appropriate clinician.

-If you arrive late for an appointment, where it is by more than 10 minutes, it is the clinician's decision as to whether they can see you or you need to rebook.
-This is because they will already be seeing their next patient and will not be able to delay their clinics for late patients.
+If you arrive late for an appointment, you will be asked to rebook.
+This is because the clinician will already be seeing their next patient and will not be able to delay their clinics for late patients.

 When you book you will be asked to state briefly the nature of your appointment to enable us to direct you to the most appropriate member of the health care team.